dbzx10299/geist-pinch-zoom/docs/getting-started.md

 # Getting Started

-Geist Pinch Zoom is a lightweight, performant, and simple pinch zoom component for Vue perfect for e-commerce or photography sites.
+Geist Pinch Zoom is a lightweight, performant, and simple pinch zoom component for Vue perfect for e-commerce sites.

 ## Installation